The Ultimate Guide to Keeping Cool While RVing in Hot Weather

 You could hang some curtains over it with an adhesive curtain rod to make it look prettier.

 Reflectix can be put over skylights and vents as well.
-An RVer named Bob Lochridge shared with me this clever tip for holding Reflectix in place by fastening string to the slightly loosened the screws of a plastic skylight frame.
+An RVer named Bob Lochridge shared with me this clever tip for holding Reflectix in place.
+He fastened strings to the slightly loosened screws of a plastic skylight frame.

 Reflectix to cover RV skylight